-Frying the bacon in the same pan I cook the soup in, makes this a one pot meal!
+When I make this, I fry the bacon in the same pan I cook the soup in, so it makes this a one pot meal!
 Less cleanup!
 YES!!!

 Add onion and celery (including celery tops) to the 3 Tablespoons bacon drippings left in the pan.
-Cook & stir until onion is tender (3-4 minutes).
+Cook & stir until the onion is translucent in color and tender (3-4 minutes).

-Add 3 Tablespoons flour (this will act as a thickening agent for your soup).
+Add 3 Tablespoons flour (this will act as a thickening agent for the corn bacon potato chowder).
 Stir to combine, and cook on low heat for a minute or two (this helps to “cook out” the floury taste).

-Add milk to pan.
-Stir well, to combine.
-Heat to boiling, stirring constantly (scraping bottom of pan, so it doesn’t stick).
-Once it boils, cook for one more minute, stirring constantly.
-The mixture will thicken as it cooks.
+Once it comes to a boil, cook for one more minute, stirring constantly.
+The chowder mixture will thicken as it cooks.

 Drain, then dice the potatoes before adding them to soup.
 I cut them in half length-wise, then in half again lengthwise, then dice.